 If formula feeding is how you are going to feed your baby, we can help there, too, working with you on a feeding plan.

 It is also important to know that there are some risks to formula feeding.
 These risks can include:

 When you have all the information on formula feeding, you can talk to your health care provider for ways to reduce these risks for you and your baby.

 To learn more about formula feeding, see Best Start's booklet, Infant Formula: What You Need to Know

 Your infant feeding goals are important to us.
-Please don’t hesitate to call one of our Growing Healthy Families Intake Nurses for support and information.
+Please don’t hesitate to call one of our Health and Well-Being Intake Nurses for support and information.

 Because breastfeeding is normal, local businesses want to show their support.
 Many businesses display the International Breastfeeding Friendly Place Logo to encourage your family to feel supported while nursing your baby, but also to demonstrate that you are welcome to breastfeed whenever and wherever.